Language selection

 Ready?
 Here we go.

 A car/truck/minivan/SUV/motorbike/scooter is a wonderful thing.
 It’s about freedom.
 Independence.
 Mobility.
 Adventure.
 But there’s a problem.
-All vehicles create greenhouse gas emissions that are very harmful to our environment.
+Vehicles with an internal combustion engine produce greenhouse gas emissions that are very harmful to our environment.
 Here’s the simple equation.

 • Vehicle engines produce carbon dioxide (CO2), and CO2 is the principal greenhouse gas